-With over 2,700 hours of instructor training and 22 years of teaching experience, Piper brings to her classes confidence and a well-rounded knowledge of the practice.
+With over 2,700 hours of instructor training and 23 years of teaching experience, Piper brings to her classes confidence and a well-rounded knowledge of the practice.
 Certified in the Foundations of Ayurveda by Dr. Claudia Welch and Dr. Robert Svoboda, she teaches with an in-depth understanding of the synergy of these sister sciences.
-She takes personal interest in each student with a thorough understanding of their strengths, circumstances and patterns, and guides them to perform according to their capacities.
+She is certified in the Safe and Sound Polyvagal system developed by Dr. Stephen Porges, and a certified Heart Math Provider.
 Her style of teaching is supportive and encouraging, inviting an exploration into body, breath and mind.

 Piper specializes in working one-on-one therapeutically with beginner to advanced students.
-Emphasizing alignment, awareness of the pranic body, breath directed movement, pranayama, meditation and relaxation.
+Emphasizing alignment, awareness of the pranic body, diaphragmatic breathing, meditation, and relaxation.
 She is particularly invested in the healing capacity of this ancient art and science, and the profound effects on the mind, body and energy.